21 CFR Part 11

 Part 11 applies to all records that are defined in the underlying Acts and Regulations which govern activities in the life sciences industries.
 Part 11 requires drug makers, Medical Devices manufacturers, biotech companies, biologics developers, and other FDA-regulated industries to implement controls, including audits, system validations, audit trails, electronic signatures, & documentation for software and systems involved in processing electronic data that are either required to be maintained by the FDA predicate rules or used to demonstrate compliance to a predicate rule.

 ComplianceQuest (CQ) supports 21 CFR Part 11 FDA compliance requirements for life sciences organizations in health-care, pharmaceutical, life-science, biotechnology, medical- manufacturing, medical devices, and other FDA-regulated industries.
 Title 21 CFR Part 11 requires companies to implement controls, including audits, system validations, audit trails, electronic signatures, and documentation for software and systems that are involved in processing many forms of data, as part of their business practices and product development.

-Electronic Signature CQ automatically secures and binds the authenticated user’s electronic signature.
+CQ automatically secures and binds the authenticated user’s electronic signature.
 CQ ensures that the user has signed onto the system and exposed their signature via the forced authentication process, as required by 21 CFR Part 11.
-Authentication is required each time a transaction is processed that is equivalent to that of a paper form that would have been signed by an individual.
+Authentication is required each time a transaction is processed which is equivalent to that of a paper form that would have been signed by an individual.

-Audit Trail CQ securely and automatically posts any and all field changes to a separate database.
+CQ securely and automatically posts all field changes to a separate database.
 The Audit Trail includes the field’s old value, new value, name of the user who made the change, and date and time.
-CQ not only stores the audit trail information, but also allows for the information to be queried and help present the information to support a regulatory audit.
+CQ not only stores the audit trail information but also allows for the information to be queried and help present the information to support a regulatory audit.